linroger/FinanceCompendium/V. Equities and Alternatives/Equities/An Introduction to Equity Markets.md

 Total market capitalisation = £306.25m

-Total shares available  $= {125}\mathrm{\;m}$
+Total shares available $= 125\mathrm{m}$

 Ex-rights share price $= 245\mathrm{p}$

 Alternatively, you can examine the situation from the viewpoint of an investor holding four existing shares who participates in the rights issue:

 Four existing shares at a price of $250p = 1000p$

 One new share for cash at $225p = 225p$

 Total value of five shares $= 1225p$

 Value of one share (ex-rights) = 245p

 A common misconception is that, because the share price has fallen, the investor must lose out.
 Our investor holding four shares, who took up the rights issue, has lost 5 pence for each share, a loss of $20\mathrm{p}$ in total.
-However, they purchased one new share for  $225\mathrm{p}$  via the rights issue, which is now worth  $245\mathrm{p}$ .
+However, they purchased one new share for $225\mathrm{p}$ via the rights issue, which is now worth $245\mathrm{p}$.
 Therefore, the shareholder experiences a decline in the price of the old shares, but this loss is exactly offset by the gain in share value on the new rights issue shares.
 The gain/loss can also be considered as the value of a right on one share, which in this example is:

 Market value of shares ex-rights - subscription price Number of shares required to purchase one new share

 plugging in the data:

 $$
-\frac {2 4 5 - 2 2 5}{4} = 5 p
+\frac{245 - 225}{4} = 5p
 $$

-Hence the value of a right for someone holding four shares is  $20p$ .
+Hence the value of a right for someone holding four shares is $20p$.

-# 1.10 Stock splits
+## 1.10 Stock splits

 The nominal book value of a company's shares is defined as: